DOCTORS' SLANG, MEDICAL SLANG AND MEDICAL ACRONYMS

 AND VETERINARY ACRONYMS & VET SLANG

-These have been mostly collected from the UK and USA, with a few non-English contributions (many thanks to all contributors from around the globe).
+These have been mostly collected from around the UK and USA, with a few non-English contributions (many thanks to all contributors from around the globe), so you'll only find a few of them used in any single establishment.
 Some of the acronyms are region-specific and have differing meanings in US and UK.
-It is noticeable that the US has numerous acronyms and slang terms relating to gun-related incidents and injuries.
+It is noticeable that the US has numerous acronyms and slang terms relating to gun-shot injuries.
 The slang/acronyms are directed variously at patients, other medical staff or mystifying medical conditions.
 I haven't included the slang terms for all of the various medical equipment.
 The veterinary appendix - due to popular demand - is at the foot of the page.

 3H enema - Enema that is "high, hot, and a hell of a lot."
 Reputedly given to patients who give staff a hard time.